jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

 ### **On macOS and Linux:**

-- On macOS and Linux, open your terminal application.
+- On macOS and Linux, find and open the default terminal application.
-    - On macOS: *Applications → Utilities → Terminal*
-    - On Linux: Open your preferred terminal app[3]
 - Paste the SSH command you copied earlier.
 It looks like:
   ```
   ssh username.wordpress.com@ssh.wp.com